Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `health`

+*Read-only*.
 Access to the actor's health statistic.

 **Returns**: